Twitter data scandal

 On September 14, 2022, the Zwickau Regional Court made a landmark decision with regard to such incidents, awarding the plaintiff, an injured party, whose data in this case was demonstrably siphoned off and extracted, and ordering Facebook to pay EUR 1,000.00 in damages in these proceedings.
 The reasoning behind this decision was that the user suffered immaterial damage within the meaning of the European General Data Protection Regulation (AZ: 7 O 334/22), as the company had only inadequately protected this sensitive data from hacker attacks.
 A clear example and proof that consumers can also defend themselves against such abuses on the part of large corporations.

 What role does legal expenses insurance play in this case?

 The legal protection insurance & coverage

 Basically it is to be said that if the person concerned would like to assert your claim for damages by a lawyer, concerning the cost risk it is better served if it has concluded a legal protection insurance.
 If not, the person concerned must bear the costs of hiring the lawyer to examine the claims for damages and subsequent extrajudicial and judicial enforcement of these themselves.

-It should also be mentioned here that, in the best case, the client makes a coverage request to his legal protection insurance company by presenting the facts of the case and asking for the costs to be covered for the commissioning of a lawyer even before the first contact with the lawyer.
+It should also be mentioned here that, in the best case, the client makes a coverage request to his legal expenses insurance company by presenting the facts of the case and requesting that the costs of hiring a lawyer be covered, even before first contacting the lawyer.
 In the best case even already a cover note of the legal protection insurance for the assumption of the lawyer's costs.
-This accelerates the process of timely processing of the mandate for the lawyer enormously, since he can devote himself exclusively and focused on the legal facts.
+This accelerates the process of prompt handling of the mandate for the lawyer enormously, since he can devote himself exclusively and focused to the legal facts.